The Drunken Oyster receives SBA Paycheck Protection Program loan

 As of Thursday, April 16, the SBA officially ran out of money for the Paycheck Protection Program.

-The website read “The SBA is currently unable to accept new applications for the paycheck protection program based on available appropriations funding.”
+The website reads, “The SBA is currently unable to accept new applications for the paycheck protection program based on available appropriations funding.”